tpwatson/face-rip-hackathon/readme.md

 5) mint NFTObject to XRPL
 Create an NFT of the posted content
 Get a feel for the costs and frictions for user to mint NFTs onto XRPL
+- Create special NFTs to allow sponsorships and advertisers to play before or after content

 6) view on content single page